thiri-lwin/go-music-player/README.md

-## Simple music player in GO using linked lint
+- Simple music player in GO using linked list